Aman-Sunesh/Aman-Sunesh/README.md

 🔧 I’m currently honing my skills in Python, C++, web development, computer vision and quantum technologies.

-🤝 I’m looking to collaborate on projects involving AI/ML, computer vision, or quantum computing.
+🤝 I’m looking to collaborate on projects involving AI/ML, computer vision, data science or quantum computing.

 📬 Reach me at LinkedIn or via email at as18181@nyu.edu.